missionwired/als_lightbox/README.md

 `data-cookieDuration`   | Number of days after which the cookie will expire and repeat visitors will see the lightbox again.
 Commonly set to `1` (show no more than once per day) or `30` (show no more than once per month).
 `data-supplementalCSS`  | Path to supplemental CSS file for site-specific styling tweaks.
 `data-testMode`         | Boolean.
 Activate test mode by setting a value of `true`.
 Lightbox will show on every page load.
 Set to `false` or remove data-attribute to disable.
+`data-exitIntent`       | Boolean.
+Activate the exitIntent lightbox by setting this to true, it will override the default lighthouse functionality and trigger a pop-up when we detect  that the user is leaving the website.

 ## Release Notes